zhufuyi/sponge_doc/en/deployment.md

 <br>

-sponge-generated web and microservices come with Jenkinsfiles, scripts for building and uploading images, and Kubernetes deployment scripts.
+sponge-generated web and grpc services come with Jenkinsfiles, scripts for building and uploading images, and Kubernetes deployment scripts.
 You can use these scripts without modification for most use cases, but you also have the option to customize them to suit your specific needs.